andy145155/movie-app/README.md

   <img src="images/movieapp.png">

-The Movie Recommender App is fully built with AWS services.
-The web hosting is done with S3 bucket and CloudFront.
-User login is handled with AWS Cognito.
-The API is built with API Gateway and Lambda, and the data is stored in DynamoDB.
+The Movie Recommender App uses several AWS services to function.
+It utilizes S3 bucket and CloudFront for web hosting, AWS Cognito for user login, and API Gateway and Lambda for the API.
+Cognito verifies the authorization of the API.
+The app also stores processed movie and user data in DynamoDB.

-In addition, the app uses a dataset of TMDB 5000 movies for its content-based recommendation system.
-To auto streamline data processing, the app also uses SNS, Lambda, Fargate, Glue Crawlers, and Athena to automatically ingest new data and update the movie recommendations.
+To trigger the automated event-driven data processing pipeline, users can import the TMDB5000 dataset to the S3 bucket.
+The app also uses SNS, Lambda, Fargate, Glue Crawlers, and Athena to streamline data processing and automatically ingest new data to update movie recommendations.
+All processed data is stored in the S3 bucket for Athena SQL investigation.

 ### Built With